SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/try-catch.md

 ---
+title: crmscript_fundamentals_try_catch
-title: Control - try...catch
+description: Control - try...catch
-uid: crmscript_fundamentals_try_catch
-sortOrder: 100
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Control - try...catch

 CRMScript has a set of special statements to handle error-situations in your own scripts and react accordingly.
 This gives you the opportunity to recover, or fail gracefully instead of crashing.